Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Metric tensor}

-An affine parameter $s$ is a measure of the length only along an affine geodesic.
-In order to extend the concept of length to all points in spacetime, we equip spacetime with an algebraic object $g_{ik}$, referred to as the covariant {\em metric tensor} and defined as
+The affine parameter $s$ is a measure of the length only along an affine geodesic.
+In order to extend the concept of length to all points in spacetime, the spacetime is equipped with an algebraic object $g_{ik}$, referred to as the {\em metric tensor} and defined as

+The quantity $ds$ in (\ref{metten1}) is called the {\em line element}.
+The metric tensor is a symmetric covariant tensor of rank (0,2):